Sumit-Heliwal/Gadi_Napi--Foot-Inch-Claculator-/README.md

 # Gadi_Napi Foot inch Claculator
- Calculate the volume in Foot and inch i.e. CFT in android
+ Calculate the volume in CFT from measurement in foot and inch.